BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 First we create empty object `apiDataGen` that will be used to store our mock data.
 Then we pass it to `cy.dataAutogenIntercept()` command.
 This way `apiDataGen` will be updated with every api call.
 It will be used later to save mock data to file.

+This by itself can also be used to display api response body in console while using `yarn test` and will not affect how our test works.

 #### `cy.dataAutogenSaveToFile(apiData: Record<string, unknown>, fileName: string): void;`

 This command saves mock data to file.
 It should be used **at the end of our test**.
 This one is straight forward.
 We just pass `apiDataGen` object containing our api responses and file name to it (it should be same as our test file name, without extension, as it is added automatically).